Dhart1984/Project-2/README.md

 ## Planned Future Enhancements
-1) sign up feature
+1) Sign up feature
-2) user info added to database
+2) User info added to database
-3) many to many relationship: users can see other users tasks / or / one task can be shared amongst many user
+3) Many to many relationship: users can see other users tasks / or / one task can be shared amongst many user
+4) Add darkmode to CSS